Hadleigh-Schwartz/social-opendatacam/cvat/README.md

 ### Annotating with CVAT

+When annotating, your job is to label the objects in the video.
+Specifically, for each notable object in the video, you will draw a rectangle around it and then apply a label corresponding to its type.
+We will only be annotating people.

+Annotation proceeds frame-by-frame.
+A video is comprised of many frames, and across frames, the positions and characteristcs of objects will change.
+To annotate these objects, we pause the video - stopping it at a specific frame - and annotate everything we see in this "still."
+As you will see in the video, you only need to annotate certain <i>key frames <i>, and CVAT will fill in the blanks!

 Below is a step-by-step guide for using CVAT to annotate videos on your computer (once you have installed it).
 Check out the video here for a demonstration:

 1. Download Test-Task1.zip.
 Scroll up and click Test-Task1.zip.
 At the next page, click Download.